 It was previously thought that humans painted as long ago as 50,000 years, as there are caves in France and Spain with drawings of animals and hand prints almost that old.
-In South Africa, however, a drawing has been found in a cave that has been dated to 70,000 years ago, and evidence of pigment-making tools and the pigment red ochre has been found in Zambia, Africa which puts the beginnings of art much further into history - as much as 350,000-400,000 years.
+In South Africa, however, a drawing has been found in a cave that has been dated to 70,000 years ago, and evidence of pigment-making tools and the pigment red ochre has been found in Africa which puts the beginnings of art much further into history - from 100,000-350,000 years.
 (At this point in prehistory, homo sapiens had not even arrived - this means that a close relative to us, our precursors, may have been the ones who first painted images.)
 The first abstract pattern (of diamond shapes) has been found from 75,000 years ago.
 No one is sure why the cave images were painted, incised, and sometimes formed from pigment blown through a hollow bone (a primitive airbrush), but speculate that they were for spiritual and/or hunting purposes.
 There is evidence to suggest that in long-ago caves, there were "sacred concerts" consisting of primitive music and simultaneous painting rituals.
 Over the millennia, the place of art in cultures has changed many times; but I think that a spiritual connection with art remains for many of us, artists feeling it especially.
 Nature doesn't allow much superfluous behavior - the fact that many artists are still born among us testifies to me that it is a fundamental and preliterate human activity, that we need to express our humanity, our being alive, that it is just as important as food.
 It is food for the soul.